BBC1 – Bright New World

 hardware development included EPROM based frame-stores, and digital processing

 of the video.
-Software had to be written for the departmental VAX-II computer
+Software had to be written for the departmental VAX-11 computer

 for validating and processing the data into a suitable form for direct

 project was Computer Graphics.
 They have been extensively involved in past

 projects, and for the BBC 1 symbol they wrote large amounts of software,

 especially to generate the compressed data for each view of the world.
 This